mem48/geocompr/main.md

 <!-- add warning about = vs == -->
 <!-- add info about combination of &, |, ! -->

-Finally, we would like to introduce the special *pipe* operator (` %>% `) of the **magrittr** package.
+Another benefit of **dplyr** is its ease of use.
+This is greatly enhanced by its compatibility with the *pipe* operator ` %>% ` (from **magrittr**), which takes its name from the Unix pipe `|`.
-The *pipe* operator feeds ('pipes forward') the output of one function into the first argument of the next function.
+Despite its strange form (it points 'forward'), its behaviour is simple, 'piping' the output of a previous command into the first argument of the next function.
-Combining many functions together with pipes is called *chaining* or *piping*.
+Many functions can be combined in this way in a process called *chaining*, illustrated below.
-For example, let us first take the `world` dataset, then let us select the two columns named `name_long` and `continent`, and then we just would like to return the first five rows.
+This code chunk takes the `world` dataset, selects the columns `name_long` and `continent`, and returns the first five rows (result not shown).

 ```r